India successfully secured the hosting rights for the Centenary Commonwealth Games in 2030.

 - It aims to study neutrino oscillations and determine the neutrino mass ordering.

-- Note: This is distinct from Japan’s Juno mission, which focuses on studying Jupiter.
+Note: This is distinct from NASA’s Juno mission, which focuses on studying Jupiter.

 International Institute for Democracy and Electoral Assistance (International IDEA)